FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

-We can now define the variational forms corresponding to the variational problem above using these measures and the tags for the different sub-regions.
-For simplicity, we define the full form first, and then extract the left and right-hand sides using the UFL functions :py:func:`lhs` and :py:func:`rhs` afterwards.
+We can now define the variational forms corresponding to the variational problem above using these measures and the tags for the different subregions.
+For simplicity, we define the full form first, and then extract the left- and right-hand sides using the UFL functions :py:func:`lhs` and :py:func:`rhs` afterwards.
 We can then :py:func:`solve <dolfin.fem.solving.solve>` as usual:

 .. code-block:: python